-The Tutoring and Academic Skills Centers (TASC) Web page provides information about TASC services and an index of websites that support reading and writing, ESL and foreign languages, academic research, math and sciences, and a range of tutoring services.
-All sites listed in the TASC Web page have been reviewed and recommended by COD faculty.
-Available 24/7, the TASC Web page is available at www/collegeofthedesert.edu/tasc.
+The Tutoring and Academic Skills Centers (TASC) webpage provides information about TASC services and an index of websites that support reading and writing, ESL and foreign languages, academic research, math and sciences, and a range of tutoring services including online services.
+All sites listed in the TASC webpage have been reviewed and recommended by COD faculty.
+Available 24/7, the TASC webpage is available at www/collegeofthedesert.edu/asc.